What to Do During Extreme Heat

 - Do not leave children or pets in cars.

 Make sure children stay hydrated and remain indoors in a place with air conditioning on hot days.
 On those hot summer days when when temperatures are at the highest consider going to a local public library, museum, and a community center.
-These are good places for child activity time because often these sites have air conditioning.
+These are good places for child activity time because often these sites have air conditioning (refrigerated air).

 Children or animals can be seriously injured or die as temperatures rise within just 10 to 30 minutes of being left alone in a car.
 Do not leave your children or pets in the car while you are running errands no matter how quick you think it will be.
 Studies show the practice of leaving a vehicle window partially open, or “cracked,” has little effect on decreasing temperature inside.

 It is important that adults age 65 and older stay cool.
-During hot tempatures recreational sports and activities should be done indoors in a cool setting such as at a local senior center.
+During hot temperatures recreational sports and activities should be done indoors in a cool setting such as at a local senior center.
 Senior Centers, shopping malls and public libraries are great places to beat the heat.
-Seniors who are members of local senior centers should take advantage of thier membership on hot days.
+Seniors who are members of local senior centers should take advantage of their membership on hot days.

 Check up on elderly or ill relatives who are living on their own during the summer months when temperatures soar.
 It is critical for loved ones and neighbors to check on seniors who are vulnerable to extreme heat and may need access to a cool environment.
 If you know of someone who is homebound and without a properly functioning air conditioner, visit or call them to ask how they are doing.